logiqai/docs/integrations/kubernetes.md

 * name: CLUSTER\_ID value: "YOUR\_CLUSTER\_ID"
 * name: LOGIQ\_TOKEN value: "YOUR\_INGEST\_TOKEN"

-Fluent Bit DaemonSet is ready to be used with LOGIQ on a regular Kubernetes Cluster, configure the following in deamonset `fluent-bit-daemonset-logiq-output.yml`.
-If you do not have your ingest token, You can generate them using [`logiqctl`](https://docs.logiq.ai/logiq-server/agentless/generating-secure-ingest-token)
+Fluent Bit DaemonSet is ready to be used with Apica Ascent on a regular Kubernetes Cluster, configure the following in deamonset `fluent-bit-daemonset-logiq-output.yml`.
+If you do not have your ingest token, You can generate them using [`apicactl`](https://docs.logiq.ai/logiq-server/agentless/generating-secure-ingest-token)

 *   name: LOGIQ\_HOST